Faculty & Adjunct Faculty

 DANIEL RIOS RODRIGUEZ was born in Killeen and currently lives and works in San Antonio.
 He received an MFA in Painting and Printmaking from the Yale School of Art, and a BFA from the University of Illinois in Chicago.
 Rodriguez has exhibited his work both nationally and internationally including a solo exhibition of paintings in New York City in early 2014.

 KIMBERLY RUMFELT received her MFA in Studio Art from East Carolina University where she was an Instructor of Record, Studio Technician, and a Teaching Assistant of Design; she received her BFA from Texas Tech University.
-She is currently working with NEISD and teaches both beginning and Advanced Placement Sculpture students at Claudia Taylor Johnson High School.
+She currently teaches art for NEISD at Johnson High School.
 Her creative process is informed by a multitude of media, objects, and place.

 RAMIN SAMANDARI has been a fine art photographer for the past 20 years.
 He has owned and operated his studio, Magical Realism, since 1998.
 His work has been in numerous solo and group exhibitions and is in the permanent collection of the San Antonio Museum of Art and University of Texas at San Antonio.